How I Started a Small Business in the U.S. with Little to No Capital And You Can Too

 Understanding Sole Proprietorships

 However, a significant drawback of a sole proprietorship is that it offers no personal liability protection.
 This means your personal assets are at risk in case the business is sued or incurs debt.
+I learned this risk later and eventually switched structures.

 Evaluating Limited Liability Companies for Small Teams

-Limited Liability Company (LLC) provides a balance between liability protection and flexibility in ownership and management structure.
+A Limited Liability Company (LLC) provides a balance between liability protection and flexibility in ownership and management structure.
 It shields its owners' personal assets from business-related liabilities, making it an attractive option for small teams and growing businesses.

 Forming an LLC involves more formalities than a sole proprietorship, including filing articles of organization with the state and obtaining any necessary business licenses.
 However, the benefits of liability protection and potential tax advantages can outweigh these additional costs and complexities.
+I switched to an LLC after my first year.

 Weighing the Tax Implications of Your Entity Choice